meepobrother/loopback-next/docs/site/migration/models/remoting-hooks.md

 In LoopBack 4, interceptors are written as async functions using `await` statements. "%}

-### Example
+### Example: from a hook to an interceptor

-Consider the following set of remote hooks implementing a very simple request logger.
-We are registering the hooks as global to keep this example simple, but the same approach works for model-level and method-level hooks too.
+Consider the following set of LoopBack 3 remoting hooks implementing a very simple request logger.
+We are registering the hooks at global level to keep this example simple, but the same approach works for model level and method level hooks too.

 ```js
 app.beforeRemote('**', function logBefore(ctx, next) {